Jumbo Stay: Description

 Jumbo Stay is described by its operator as both a hostel and a hotel.
 It has 33 rooms with up to four beds in each.
 Altogether, it holds 76 beds.
 A large room, branded as "The Cockpit Suite", is located on the upper deck.
 It has a pilot's eye view through the front windows, and is equipped with an ensuite shower and toilet.
 A second suite, similarly equipped, is branded as "The Black Box Suite".
-All of the other rooms are about 6 m2 in size, and have access to shared bathrooms, fortunately larger than those fitted to airworthy 747s.
+All of the other rooms are about 6 m2 in size and have access to shared bathrooms.
 Some of those rooms are located in the engine nacelles or wheel wells.

-The former first-class area at the front of the aircraft has been converted into a cafe that sells serves breakfasts, snacks and light beverages.
+The former first-class area at the front of the aircraft has been converted into a cafe that serves breakfasts, snacks and light beverages.
 There are also microwave ovens for those who wish to self cater.
 The cafe is open to day visitors as well as guests staying overnight.
-It is not open in the evenings, but the Radisson Blu hotel directly across the road has a reasonably priced restaurant.
 In the upper deck, there is a conference lounge with eight first-class flight seats.
 Outside, the left-side wing has been converted into a patio and observation deck, from which aircraft moving along a nearby taxiway can be spotted.

-According to the owner, the most challenging aspect of the renovation was to build something inside the aircraft's hull, which was really tight.
+According to the owner, the most challenging aspect of the renovation was to build something inside the aircraft's hull.
 Only 353 m2 of space was available for the rooms, cafe and lounge.

-Jumbo Stay is a 15-minute walk from the airport terminal and can be reached by free shuttle bus.
+Jumbo Stay is "a 15-minute walk" from the airport terminal and can be reached by free shuttle bus.
 It can also be booked for special occasions.
 Civil wedding ceremonies can be held on the observation deck, and receptions can be hosted in the cafe or conference lounge.